KDE/documentation-docs-kdenlive-org/user_interface/menu/monitor_menu.rst

 .. _insert_zone_in_project_bin:

 * **Insert Zone in Project Bin**: When you have created a zone you can put the zone with this command into the project bin as a sub-clip of the original clip.
 This is useful when you have a long clip and you want only some parts of it.
-Shortcut :kbd:`Ctrl + I`
+Shortcut :kbd:`Ctrl + I`.
+Another possibility is to use :ref:`markers_with_range`.

 ----